DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 In the game, the questions are something Allister is actually answering, not the player directly.
 This raises the question of how Allister is receiving these questions.

+#### Exploration: Through the Dialogue with an Ally

+#### Exploration: Through the Question Interactable Itself

+##### Idea: Pre-written Questions Left Behind by the Archmage

+##### Idea: The Question Interactable is Sentient
+Straight up, I do NOT not like this idea.
+We'd have to do a little more characterization of the Question Interactable, and I don't think that fits with our production timeline.

 ### What Actually IS the Question Interactable?